RexConner1/project1/README.md

 - Show a good commit history with frequent commits

 ## Description
-A game where an ascending stack of rings must be moved from one rod to another where:
+Tower of Hanoi is a game where an ascending stack of rings must be moved from one rod to another where:

 1. Only one ring can be moved at a time
 2. No larger ring can be placed on a smaller